Dialogical Companion

 The assistant is designed to support early contact, not to replace human care or crisis services.

-- If useful during stress, it may offer a brief alternative perspective from the other persona, but only with your consent.
+• If useful during stress, it may offer a brief alternative perspective later in the journey, once participant-code continuity is established, and only with your consent.

 You can also use the companion for everyday topics (sleep, routines, food, training plans, future goals) when that feels more useful.